mpv-player/mpv/DOCS/man/vo.rst

     ``smoothmotion-threshold=<0.0-0.5>``
         Mix threshold at which interpolation is skipped (default: 0.0 – never skip).

+        For example, with a ``smoothmotion-threshold`` of 0.1, if the smoothmotion algorithm would try to blend two frames by a ratio of 95% A + 5% B, it would simply display A instead.
+(Since the distance, 0.05, is lower than the threshold)

+        Setting this to 0.5 would be similar to disabling smoothmotion completely, since it would always just display the nearest frame.

 ``opengl-hq``
     Same as ``opengl``, but with default settings for high quality rendering.